daredevel/valeriogalano.it/content/post/2017-08-23-building-zf3-composed-pages-using-nesting-view-models-forward-controller-plugin.md

 }
 {{< /highlight >}}

-This action also need a view to render, so let&#8217;s create following template:
+This action also need a view to render, so let's create following template:

 **module/Application/view/application/index/to-include.phtml**